dnbexperience/eufemia/packages/dnb-ui-lib/src/components/modal/description.md

 <Img src={ModalExampleButtons} caption="Modal with header, text, buttons and close button" alt="My alt" height="296" />

 ## Root Element

+**NB:** If the wrapper is not set manually, a wrapper is inserted automatically as a child node to the body.

 To make sure the HTML structure is decoupled from all the page content, You can optionally define a wrapper div like `<div class="dnb-modal-root" />`.